blendikrass/Module-11-Challenge/README.md

 - Time Series Model with Prophet

-- Forecasting Popularity with Propphet
+- Forecasting Popularity with Prophet

 - Forecasting Revenue by Time Series Models